90 Washington Street Redevelopment

 How will employees be encouraged to take public transit instead of parking using residential parking stickers or parking illegally?

-joan asked over 2 years ago
+joan asked about 3 years ago

 I'll take the latter half of the questions first.
 City employees that also live in the City may choose to purchase residential permits.
 Those permits can be used as permitted.
 You may be interested in Mobility's Citywide Parking and Curb Use Study.
 Illegal parking is addressed by ticketing.